MoAnwer/FinalProject/Readme.md

 # It is the end of the journey ✨🤗✨

-yes freinds it is the final project of progrmming methods 1, it is `Student and Course Management System`;
+yes friends it is the final project of progrmming methods 1, it is `Student and Course Management System`;

-The progrm manages students data adn courses using fundamental programming principles, arrays, OOP, inhertance, string manipluation and file handling;
+The program manages students data and courses using fundamental programming principles, arrays, OOP, inhertance, string manipluation and file handling;

-## Featurs ✨
+## Features ✨

 - ✅ Add new student
 - ✅ Add new course